Not all car insurance claims are the same — if you've had an accident that wasn’t your fault, this could be considered a non-fault claim.

 some providers can raise your premiums by up to 30% for one non-fault claim, and 50% for two non-fault claims

-Yes you must declare a no-fault accident, even if the other driver offers to pay for any damage in full.
+Yes you must declare a no-fault accident, even if the other driver offers to pay for any damage in full and you make no claim on your insurance.
 If you switch car insurance providers you will be asked your claims history.

 Car insurance claims can take a couple of months to process.
 Before your claim is settled, you will be considered to be at fault as your insurer may still be investigating the circumstances.